blue-forest/dropin/README.md

 You are free to explore the code and fork it, we are open to Issues and Pull Requests.

-The codebase is [licensed under GPLv3](./LICENSE), you have the right to exploit this source code but it must remain open-source and under the same license, thanks for your support !
+The codebase is [licensed under GNU General Public License v3](./LICENSE), you have the right to exploit this source code but it must remain open-source and under the same license, thanks for your support !

 If you want to join the development and contribute to the project, please reach us at contact@blueforest.cc.